Type 2 Diabetes Guide

 Alcoholism & Hypoglycemia - How Alcohol Consumption Affects Type 2 Diabetics

-Type 2 Diabetes is a serious disease whose requires a round-the-clock commitment.
-A careful diet that keeps your blood sugar level as normal as possible can reduce the risk of short-term and long-term complications.
+Type 2 diabetes is a serious disease whose requires a round-the-clock commitment.
+A careful that keeps blood sugar levels as close to normal as possible can reduce the risk of .
 However, alcohol can interfere with this stable condition and can lead to the condition known as hypoglycemia. can aggravate diabetes and thus alcohol intake should be carefully monitored.

 , or low blood sugar, occurs when blood glucose levels drop below a target range.
 It can be brought on by alcohol as well as:

-Normally, when blood glucose levels drop below the target range, the liver replenishes this level by releasing glucose into the bloodstream.
+Normally, when below the target range, the liver replenishes this level by releasing glucose into the bloodstream.
 When alcohol is consumed, the liver switches from glucose production to breaking down the alcohol in order to flush it from the body.
 Glucose secretion is severely decreased while the liver removes alcohol from the body.
-This can take between 1 to 3 hours per drink.
+This can typically take between 1 to 3 hours per drink.
 In diabetics, this is a concern particularly if you also take medications to lower blood glucose levels.

-While the liver is processing alcohol, hypoglycemia can occur if sugar levels are not restored by eating something.
-For Type 2 Diabetics, the process is usually gradual.
+While the liver is processing alcohol, hypoglycemia can occur if sugar levels are not restored by eating or drinking something.
+For people with type 2 diabetes, the process is usually gradual.
 Sweating, weakness, shaking, dizziness and hunger are early warning signs and a clear signal for the body to consume more nutrients to elevate sugar levels.
 If left untreated, more serious symptoms may result such as slurred speech, staggering, confusion and drowsiness.
 At this stage, hypoglycemia is often easily mistaken for drunkenness.

 Depending on your body, hypoglycemia can occur up to 36 hours after overindulging in alcohol.
 It is also possible for this to develop during the night as blood sugar levels continue to drop as the liver is preoccupied with clearing alcohol from the blood.
 You may wake with a headache or sweat-soaked, which should not be confused with a hangover.

 • Always consult your your healthcare provider to see if it's safe to include a moderate amount of alcohol within your meal plan.
 Alcohol may react with medications as well, so always ask first.
-Also note that there are some cases when alcohol consumption is not recommended for diabetics (eg. those with diabetic neuropathy or nerve damage, high blood pressure, people trying to control weight gain, etc).
+Also note that there are some cases when alcohol consumption is not recommended for diabetics (eg. those with , , people trying to , etc).

 • Drink only when blood glucose is under control.
 Check your regularly and watch for early signs of low blood sugar.